 PlayStation 5 Pro Specifications

-The PlayStation 5 Pro will have a 12-core 3.5 GHz AMD Zen 2 processor and a 14 teraflop AMD RDNA 2 graphics processor.
-The GPU architecture is based on RDNA 2 technology, and the device has 18 GB of GDDR6 memory with a bandwidth of 512GB/s.
-It has a storage capacity of 1TB, which can be expanded with an NVMe SSD slot, and it also has a 4K Blu-Ray optical drive.
+The PlayStation 5 Pro will have a 12-core 5.7 GHz AMD Zen 4 processor and a 32 teraflop AMD RDNA 3 graphics processor.
+The GPU architecture is based on RDNA 3 technology, and the device has 18 GB of GDDR6 memory with a bandwidth of 512GB/s.
+The PS5 Pro will likely have 1TB of storage, which users can expand with an NVMe SSD slot, and will also feature a 4K Blu-ray optical drive.

 PS5 Pro Specifications